Why don't more people know about

 to the paranormal].

-This academic hostility to the study of psychic phenomena
+This academic hostility to the study of psychic

-even many scientists.
-Even today there are very few organizations
+to most people, including many scientists.
+Even today there

-dedicated to paranormal research and most of the work is
+and most of the work is being done by dedicated people in

-being done by dedicated people in their spare time.
+their spare time.

 The research information is complex